Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 eval_sample_packing: false
 pad_to_sequence_len: true
 ```
 Conversations are converted into sequences of tokens to be fed into the model during training.
-They are limited to 4096 tokens, which is sufficient for most chat conversations and more memory-efficient than Llama 3.1's full 128K context window.
+They are limited to 4096 tokens.
 The `sample_packing` feature combines multiple short conversations into single training batches.

 #### LoRA/QLoRA Configuration